opencog/language-learning/src/pre-disambiguate/README.md

   E.g. saw@tool
 * `model` — path to AdaGram model to use for disambiguation.
 * `corpus` — path to folder with corpus to annotate.
-Corpus files are expected to contain only one sentence per line.
+Corpus files are expected to contain only one sentence per line and be fully tokenized.
 * `output` — path to folder for saving the annotated corpus.

 - Given a trained AdaGram model, `output_AdaGram_text.sh` returns all word